LagSlug/Notes/README.md

 Notes are here for my convenience, but I like to think they could help others, so they're public.

-### Copyright notice

-I do not know how copyright works.

 ### Usage

 #### Easy way